sbryngelson/group-docs/phd-syllabus/giving-talks.md

 ### Giving talks

-Talks are important.
-It shows your command of your research and your ability to stitch together a story worth listening to.
+Talks are important: They show your command of your research and your ability to stitch together a story worth listening to.
 Most professors will agree that the new faculty hired into the school are judged primarily on their job talk.

 The guidance I usually give around talks is somewhat traditional: 1) plan and 2) practice.